ExLibrisGroup/exl-touchnet-connector/README.md

 * uPay Site ID, stored in the `UPAY_SITE_ID` environment variable
 * uPay Site URL, stored in the `UPAY_SITE_URL` environment variable

+The production Touchnet Web Service URL is hardcoded in the service.
+If you wish to test against a different WS URL, you can set the `TOUCHNET_WS_URL` environment variable.

 In addition, you'll need an API key for Alma.
 Instructions for obtaining an API key are available at the [Ex Libris Developer Network](https://developers.exlibrisgroup.com/alma/apis).
 The API key should include read/write permissions for "users".
 The API key is stored in the `ALMA_APIKEY` environment variable.

 ### Deploying to Heroku